jesperba01/Project-1/README.md

 | [Chris Beams](https://chris.beams.io/posts/git-commit) | version control | "How to Write a Git Commit Message" |

 ### Media

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-se this space to provide attribution links to any images, videos, or audio files borrowed from online.
-A few examples have been provided below to give you some ideas.U

-If you're the owner (or a close acquaintance) of all media files, then make sure to specify this.
-Let the assessors know that you have explicit rights to use the media files within your project.

-Ideally, you should provide an actual link to every media file used, not just a generic link to the main site!
-The list below is by no means exhaustive.
-Within the Code Institute Slack community, you can find more "free media" links by sending yourself the following command: `!freemedia`.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 | Source | Location | Type | Notes |
 | --- | --- | --- | --- |